heavenmarshal/driving_school/homelink.md

 ### Awareness of the construction of a tire

-According to the [Wiki page](https://en.wikipedia.org/wiki/Tire), the matarials of modern pneumatic tires are pneumatic tires are synthetic rubber, natural rubber, fabric and wire, along with carbon black and other chemical compounds.
+According to the [Wiki page](https://en.wikipedia.org/wiki/Tire), the materials of modern pneumatic tires are synthetic rubber, natural rubber, fabric and wire, along with carbon black and other chemical compounds.
 Typicall, tires consist of the following components:

 1. **tread**: the part of the tire that comes in contact with the road surface,
 2. **bead**: the part of the tire that contacts the rim on the wheel,